 - 32. The Ranges, other than clay target ranges, are closed to non-commercial users on Mondays (except Bank Holidays as notified), Good Friday and between Christmas Eve and New Year's Day inclusive.
 Other closure periods will be notified on the NSC website. - 33.
-All ranges, less those listed at Para 32, are open for use at the following times: - a.
-Low Season b.
-High Season
+All ranges, less those listed at Para 34, are open for use at the following times:

+a.
+Low Season